Ladder Life Insurance is an online insurance platform designed specifically to provide fast approvals for low-cost life insurance policies.

-Years ago, getting life insurance was a long process and a big pain in the butt.
+Years ago, before companies like Ladder, getting life insurance was a long process and a big pain in the butt.

-You had to fill out a long application followed by a call with a life insurance agent.
-That agent would then help you decide which policy was right for you, which likely included upsells to more expensive products and higher-margin policies.
+You had to fill out a long application followed by a call with a life insurance agent to decide which policy was right for you, which likely included upsells to more expensive products and higher-margin policies.
 Then you'd have to take a medical exam.

 Think you were done?
-Oh no. After that, the insurance company would begin the underwriting process where they review your application, assess your insurance risk, and then (maybe) issue a policy.
+Oh no. After that, the insurance company would begin the underwriting process and then (maybe) issue a policy.
 The underwriting process can take weeks.
 It's a lot of paperwork, and that takes time.

-Insurance companies have gotten wise to the fact that not everyone is risky.
-There are risky folks where you need that long underwriting process to accurately determine risk; then there are those who don't necessarily need that level of scrutiny.
-For those folks, larger insurance companies have partnered with more nimble companies to offer fast life insurance policy approvals.
+Insurance companies have gotten wise to the fact that not everyone is risky so larger companies have partnered with more nimble companies to offer fast life insurance policy approvals.

-If you're looking for simple term life insurance, the lowest possible premium cost, and have it as quickly as possible – Ladder is one of those companies.
-You can apply for up to $8 million in coverage and get approved in minutes (often without a medical exam).
+If you're looking for simple term life insurance, the lowest possible premium cost, and have it as quickly as possible – Ladder Life is one of those companies.
+Read on to learn about the company, how it works, pros/cons, and my final verdict.

 What is Ladder?